IdoBenEzri/Binance-trading-bot/README.md

   Arguments -  string "coin" set to a coin name written in this format "BTCUSDT".

-  Method returns  a list of two integers represeting the wins and the loses trades the bot has with the given coin.
+  Method returns  a list of two integers representing the wins and the loses trades the bot has with the given coin.
-  (win/lose is depended on either we sold in a better price then we baught or not)
+  (win/lose is depended on either we sold in a better price then we bought or not)

 - is_good_ratio(coin,ratio):